a-down/quick-measure-gps-app/README.md

 ### Auto Measure

-Use your phone's GPS to automatically track and display your path as you walk/run/ride the space you want to measure.
+Use your phone's GPS to automatically track and display your path as you walk or run around the space you want to measure.
 You can "Start Measuring", "Pause Measuring", and "Resume Measuring".

 ### Manual Measure